 Who was and is Jesus?

-Paul clearly tells us that Jesus Christ was the God of the Old Testament - the One who spoke to Moses and led the Israelites out of Egypt.
+The apostle Paul makes it abundantly clear that Jesus was not only the Deity of the Old Testament but was also the Being that led the Israelites out of bondage (1Corinthians 10:1-4).

 "All things were delivered to Me by My Father; and no one knows the Son except the Father; neither does anyone know the Father except the Son, and the one to whom the Son personally chooses to reveal Him."
 (Matthew 11:27, HBFV)